Bridging loan

 Bridging loans can be arranged much faster than standard mortgages; however:

-• they need to be secured against property (this can be the property you're buying, selling, or both)
+• They need to be secured against property (this can be the property you're buying, selling, or both)

-• and you must have a verifiable repayment strategy in place (most commonly selling your existing property or getting a mortgage)
+• And you must have a verifiable repayment strategy in place (most commonly selling your existing property or getting a mortgage)

 Because bridging loans are secured against property, the risks are relatively small to your lender.
 This means interest rates are fairly low compared to other types of short-term finance.